India 2020: Reception

 According to The Times of India, "Seldom does one, in these troubled times, see such a lucid marshaling of facts and figures to bolster the thesis that India is mere two decades away from super-power status".
 The Statesman reviewed the book as, "A book of revelation in a plain wrapper".

 The book has been translated into multiple languages.

+In 2025, India became the fourth largest economy in the world.